omotara100/Wazuh-Security-Monitoring-Lab/04-soc-dashboard/README.md

 At this point, the dashboard contained one working monitoring panel.

-I then expanded the dashboard with additional Windows account-management and Linux SSH authentication visualizations.
+I then expanded the dashboard with Windows account-management and Linux SSH authentication visualizations.

 ---